The IMF: The World’s Controversial Financial Firefighter

 Reforming the fund’s governance is also an area of contention.
 For decades, a long-standing “gentlemen’s agreement” between Europe and the United States has guaranteed the helm of the IMF to a European and that of the World Bank to an American.
 The situation leaves little recourse for ascendant emerging economies that, despite modest changes in 2015, do not have as large an IMF voting share as the United States and Europe.

 In October 2019, Georgieva began a five-year term as managing director.
 She is the twelfth consecutive European to hold the post, and the first from an emerging economy.
 The nomination of yet another European fueled fresh criticism about what some view as an outmoded way of selecting leaders.
-“The IMF cannot maintain its legitimacy unless it allows candidates from the world’s most dynamic economies a fair shot at the top job,” wrote Mallaby in 2011.
+“The IMF cannot maintain its legitimacy unless it allows candidates from the world’s most dynamic economies a fair shot at the top job,” wrote CFR Senior Fellow Sebastian Mallaby in 2011.

-The IMF has sought to help countries deal with the economic devastation wrought by the COVID-19 pandemic.
-It doubled the amount of money available through its two lending programs for addressing natural disasters (the Rapid Financing Instrument and the Rapid Credit Facility), among other actions.
-According to the IMF, more than one hundred countries have requested emergency financing, and the fund has provided more than $100 billion in financial assistance to more than eighty countries.
-The IMF also provided debt relief to some of its poorest members—giving them grants to temporarily cover their payments—and pushed for wealthy countries, as well as China, to suspend collection on debt owed by low-income countries, which the Group of Twenty (G20) agreed to do.
-In total, the fund has deployed about one-quarter of its $1 trillion lending capacity.
+During the pandemic, the IMF doubled the amount of money available through its two lending programs for addressing natural disasters (the Rapid Financing Instrument and the Rapid Credit Facility), among other actions.
+The fund announced more than $170 billion in financial assistance to ninety countries.
+The IMF also provided a modest amount of debt relief to some of its poorest members—giving them grants to temporarily cover their payments—and pushed for wealthy countries, as well as China, to suspend collection on debt service owed by low-income countries until the end of 2021, which the Group of Twenty (G20) agreed to do.
+In total, the fund deployed about one-quarter of its $1 trillion lending capacity.

 Recommended Resources